The best hiking gloves 2023: gloves and mitts to keep your digits warm

 -

-These are great for dry weather touring, but you wouldn't bring them for excursions in extreme wet conditions.
+These are great for dry weather touring, but we wouldn't recommend them for excursions in extreme wet conditions.
 They don't offer touchscreen technology so you'd need to remove them to check your phone or GPS device, which isn't ideal in extreme cold conditions and they do run pricier than other gloves, owing to their superior quality.
 These gloves will do you well for cold-weather pursuits and should last you a long time.

 Read our full Rab Khroma Tour Infinium Gloves review